nemtsov/tinyvim/README.md

 ------------

   - git
-  - make
   - [Inconsolata-g](http://leonardo-m.livejournal.com/77079.html) font (for gvim/macvim)

 Installation
 ------------

-Just run make.
-This will save your a back-up of your current vim config to `~/.vim_old_bkp`.
-Also, since the make will create alises back to this dir, I recommend putting it somewhere you want to keep:
+Just run `./setup.sh`.
+This will save your a back-up of your current vim config to `~/.vim_old_bkp_<timestamp>`.
+Also, since the script will create alises back to this dir, I recommend putting it somewhere you want to keep:

     cd <DIR_YOU_WANT_TO_KEEP>
     git clone https://github.com/nemtsov/tinyvim.git
     cd tinyvim
-    make
+    ./setup.sh

 What's Inside
 -------------